kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 **Mitigation**:

 - Before disabling the feature gate, cluster operators should identify all workloads using `SemverLt`/`SemverGt`/`SemverEq` operators via API discovery or scanning tools
-- The Upgrade/downgrade documentation should explicitly warns about this scenario and provides steps to identify affected workloads
+- The Upgrade/downgrade documentation should explicitly warn about this scenario and provide steps to identify affected workloads
 - The `apiserver_request_total` metric can be used to detect hot-loop conditions

 ## Design Details